mrsteele/next-routing/README.md

 ### About

+DEPRECATED: This is now a deprecated package since nextjs now supports this functionality natively.

 This is a routing plugin for [next](https://github.com/zeit/next.js/) inspired by [nuxt routing](https://nuxtjs.org/guide/routing/).
 The idea is that your routing becomes a lot simpler by prepending underscores (`_`) on your routes to create path parameters automatically.

 ### Installation